SandiRizqi/DeepPalm-Palm-Oil-Condition-Assessment-Using-Deep-Learning-Full-Open-Source-/README.md

-first install the environment need base .yml file to run this code you should have object detection model and object classification model using train_classifier.py and train_objectdetector.py to implement object detection run detection.py and complete parameter that need while you run it
+first install the environment need base .yml file to run this code you should have object detection model and object classification model using train_classifier.py and train_objectdetector.py to implement object detection run detection.py and complete some parameters needed while you run it